leen-1422/SDA-Fullstack-project/README.md

 **Functionalities for an Admin:**

-- Add a new product, update info of a product, remove a product 🚀
+- Add a new product, update info of a product, remove a product ✅

 ### Level 2: Additional Requirements

 **Authentication:**

-- Implement register and login functionality via email and password Done
+- Implement register and login functionality via email and password  🚀
-- Protect the routes based on login and admin status
+- Protect the routes based on login and admin status  🚀

 **Functionalities for an Admin:**

-- list all users, delete or block a user. 🚀
+- list all users, delete or block a user. ✅
 - list all orders. ✅
-- Add a new category, update info of a category, remove a category 🚀
+- Add a new category, update info of a category, remove a category ✅

 **Form Validation:**

 - Implement form validation.

 ### Level 3: Bonus Requirement (Optional)